mdn/content/files/en-us/web/http/headers/x-forwarded-for/index.md

 The HTTP **`X-Forwarded-For`** (XFF) {{Glossary("request header")}} is a de-facto standard header for identifying the originating IP address of a client connecting to a web server through a {{Glossary("proxy server")}}.

-A standardized version of this header is the HTTP {{HTTPHeader("Forwarded")}} header, although it's much less frequently deployed.
+A standardized version of this header is the HTTP {{HTTPHeader("Forwarded")}} header, although it's much less frequently used.

 > [!WARNING]
 > Improper use of this header can be a security risk.